lachatak/mrd-parser/README.md

 So now I have reached the point where I can publish my MRD solution based on Shapeless.

-##Custom Typesafe MRD parser
+##Custom Typesafe MRD parser with Shapeless
-Typesafe parser of the data encoded on machine readable passport.
+Typesafe parser of the data encoded on [machine readable passport](https://en.wikipedia.org/wiki/Machine-readable_passport).

 The format of data available on machine readable travel documents is available on Wikipedia.